jayednahain/Shooping-App/README.md

   - fix decimal point length

 # Provider Feature
-- notifyListeners() notify all the listeners which all are interested to rebuild
+- notifyListeners() notify all the listeners who all are interested to rebuild
 -
+# Flutter
+- this different between the Consumer and  Provider.of() is
+  - Provider.of() build the entire widget
+  - Consumer also re-run when the data changes , only re-run the builder function
+    - Consumer will nice if you want re-build a part of a widget tree
+- of()
+  -  of always takes context
+  -  and stablish some kinds of connection behind the seen
+     -  connection to some globally manage object